Denniskaranja2023/Week-2-Code-challenge/README.md

  Installation Process

- -1.clone this repository using: git@github.com:Denniskaranja2023/Week-2-Code-challenge.git-
+  1.clone this repository using:

+ -git@github.com:Denniskaranja2023/Week-2-Code-challenge.git-

- -2.Navigate to the project directory: cd Week-2-Code-challenge-
+  2.Navigate to the project directory:

+  -cd Week-2-Code-challenge-

- -3.Open the index.html file to view content of page: open.index.html-
+  3.Open the index.html file to view content of page:

+   -open.index.html-

  Technologies used: